 ADSL Compatible introduces delays in the provisioning process, because there's a manual assessment step.

 Hence, ADSL Compatible can only be ordered if you also agree to waive your right to a CSG Installation Rebate.
-Further details regarding the required CSG waiver are contained in the NodeLine Service Schedule.
+Further details regarding the required CSG waiver are contained in the NodeLine Service Description.

 There's no additional charge for ordering your NodeLine service as ADSL Compatible.